-I’m a Project Manager working on Facebook’s Community Operations team in Menlo Park, California.
-In my spare time, I enjoy reading on my Kindle, going for long walks, and spending time exploring the Bay Area.
+I’m a Project Manager working on Facebook’s Community Operations team in California.
+In my spare time, I enjoy reading on my Kindle, listening to podcasts while going on long walks, and spending time exploring the Bay Area.
 I’ve written on a bunch of tech blogs before my stint with Facebook, but I don’t quite find time for that anymore.

 What hardware do you use?

 My Amazon Echo usually wakes me up in the morning.
 I start my day with a generous serving of caffeine — preparing this typically features a Baratza Encore burr grinder and this JavaPresse Pour Over Dripper unless I’m in the mood for a French Press in which case I go with my trusty Bodum Chambord.

-When getting around, I carry an iPhone 8 and the Essential PH-1 mostly because I can’t bring myself to be entirely happy with either iOS or Android.
+When getting around, I carry an iPhone 8 Plus and the Essential PH-1 mostly because I can’t bring myself to be entirely happy with either iOS or Android.
 I like to use the iPhone during the day at work since it doesn’t contain a lot of apps that tend to distract me and in the evenings, I put the iPhone away and almost exclusively use the Android phone when needed to maintain some sense of work-life balance.
 This combination has been working out okay although it can get tedious carrying two phones especially when traveling.

 For reading, I use a Kindle Paperwhite and I love it!
 Of late, I’ve been devouring quite a few paperbacks but I always carry the Kindle on my travels in case I get done reading my current book.
 I’m also really getting into audio-books through Audible which I mostly consume using one of my smartphones or an Echo at home.